 F: (251) 414-8176

-5.2 The Director of Student Disability Services will determine if the student is eligible for a Medical Withdrawal and forward the request to the Associate Vice President for Academic Affairs for final approval.
+5.2 The Director of the Center for Educational Accessibility and Disability Resources will determine if the student is eligible for a Medical Withdrawal and forward the request to the Associate Vice President for Academic Affairs for final approval.
 The student may appeal a denial of Medical Withdrawal request with the Provost and Senior Vice President for Academic Affairs.
 The decision of the Provost and Senior Vice President for Academic Affairs will be final.

-5.3 If the medical condition is chronic/permanent, students will be encouraged to register with the Office of Student Disability Services.
+5.3 If the medical condition is chronic/permanent, students will be encouraged to register with the Center for Educational Accessibility and Disability Resources.

 5.4 Students will not be able to receive repeated Medical Withdrawals for the same medical condition unless such condition is associated with unpredictable exacerbations that may interfere with the student’s academic performance.